 Bone grafting is usually required when there is inadequate volume of bone to place implants successfully.
 There are many reasons for this such as previous gum disease, natural resorption after extraction, trauma or infection which can all lead to this loss of jaw bone.

 This lady presented with periodontally involved upper posterior teeth.
 Unfortunately these were not able to be saved.
-After a suitable period of healing after extraction of these teeth, bilateral sinus bone grafts were done along with implant placement.
-These were left to osseointegrate for 6 months before being restored with screw retained bridgework with the referring practice to carry out the therapy.
+After extraction of these teeth and a suitable period of healing, bilateral sinus bone grafts were done along with implant placement.
+These were left to osseointegrate for 6 months before being restored with screw retained bridgework by the referring practice.

-The lady was referred for full mouth rehabilitation.
-She presented with failing implants which were done approximately 15 years earlier.
-In addition she has had large infections in the roots and loose bridgework.
-All these teeth were removed and ridge augmentation were carried out.
-After healing six implants were placed in the upper jaw and fixed bridgework fitted.
-The patient was extremely pleased with aesthetics and function of her new teeth.
+This patient was referred for implant therapy as she had completely failed upper dentition.
+The implants were placed 15 years earlier by another dentist but were affected by peri-implantitis.
+In addition she had large infections in the roots and loose bridgework.
+All these teeth were removed and ridge augmentation carried out.
+After maturation of the graft, 6 implants were placed in the upper jaw and restored with 12 unit fixed screw retained bridgework in 2006 .
+The final picture was taken after 9 years in function (2015).
+The patient has been delighted with the outcome and is very pleased with the aesthetics and function of her new teeth.

 Get in touch using our contact form here: